lorina27/rstarstartree_multiple/README.md

  double dimension_n = Double.parseDouble(items[n]);   where n=dimension counter

  Repeat the same steps for the all_entries() method.
 This method is not used to build the tree, it creates a list of entries with the friction attribute added (last attribute in the file).
- BUG: Currently the tree is not saving the friction count/linear sum/square sum on each node, it is calculating all the informatin in the end when the tree is already built.
+ BUG: Currently the tree is not saving the friction count/linear sum/square sum on each node, it is calculating all the information in the end when the tree is already built.
 In the future add the friction count/linear sum/square sum in the node while the tree is being built and not in the end of the process.

 4. RUN Maintree.java.
-The output is saved a .csv file on IntelliJ (IntelliJ->Run->Configurations->Logs->Save console output to .csv file).
+The output is saved as a .csv file on IntelliJ (IntelliJ->Run->Configurations->Logs->Save console output to .csv file).
 In the future add the output directly to the database similarly to the temporal granulation code.